Flotomate/product_docs/source/report-management/create-&-edit.rst

 -  **Remoter Deployment**-**Agent**: Refers to the Flotomate Agent used for Asset discovery and remote deployment of patches and packages.

+-  **Software License**: This allows you to create exclusive reports on Software License usage.

 -  **Multi-Module**: This module helps you to combine two or more existing Reports into one Report.
 This module is visible when the Report Type is set to Summary Report.